peopledoc/django-pimpmytheme/README.rst

     PIMPMYTHEME_FOLDER_NAME = 'pimp_theme'

-Then tell compressor to use pimpmytheme's filter to build link to your assets :
+Then tell compressor to use pimpmytheme's filter to build link to your assets:

     STATICFILES_FINDERS = (
         "yourapp.your_finder.PrefixedFinder",